 There is a lot of talk about superfoods and all the amazing things they have to offer for just about every conceivable human ailment and worry.
 From Cacao to Gubinge, Maca to Goji and Acai the promises include increased fertility, cures for cancer, recovery from all sorts of disease, anxiety and woe.
 Certainly these foods have so much to offer and definitely can be considered to be powerful, nutrient dense foods with super qualities.
+However, they fall short of being miracle foods.
+No amount of goji berries is going to make up for the 2 or 3 coffees or cokes you might drink in a day, or if you gorge on junk foods week after week.
+If you haven’t got the basics covered, superfoods are not your miracle cure-all for a modern-day poor lifestyle.

-While superfoods can be fantastic, we are big believers in the necessity of getting the basics right – eating whole live food as close to their fresh form as possible, preferably locally grown or even better straight from your garden: vegies, fruits, nuts, seeds, legumes, pulses, grains, meat, fish and dairy.
-Lots of quite simple foods actually have incredibly super qualities that should be taken advantage of daily.
-Consider blue berries, salmon, oats, green leafy vegies and garlic just to name a few.
+Consider blueberries, salmon, oats, green leafy veggies and garlic just to name a few.
 To be super, food does not necessarily need to be exotic.
 For example, eating a seasonal diet ensures that the foods you do consume are as fresh as possible and are consumed when they are picked – not after they have been stored for a year or two.
 Truly super eating is actually quite simple.
-The foods we most commonly refer to as super foods (spirulina, maca, goji, acai, etc.) are really just the cherry on top!
+The foods we most commonly refer to as superfoods (spirulina, maca, goji, acai, etc.) are really just the cherry on top!

 Green leafy vegetables

 High in soluble fibre, oats eaten daily have been shown to lower and help maintain healthy cholesterol and blood pressure.
-They improve bowel function and are a good source of B vitamins, vitamin E, magnesium, zinc and selenium – all the best nutrients for fertility!
-Oats are also considered to be a ‘nervine tonic’ in herbal medicine which means they are useful for calming and nourishing your nervous system.
+They improve bowel function and are a good source of B vitamins, vitamin E, magnesium, zinc and selenium – all the best nutrients for fertility.
+Oats are also considered to be a ‘nervine tonic’ in herbal medicine, which means they are useful for calming and nourishing your nervous system.